MarionMoussay/binder_test/chapters/chapter1.md

 ---
-title: 'How to describe a set of products'
+title: 'Lesson 1 : How to describe a set of products'
 description:
   'This chapter will teach you about many cool things and introduce you to the most important concepts of the course.'